-The EMPOWER trial is a randomized, double-blind, controlled pivotal study in 294 patients designed to evaluate the safety and efficacy of our first-generation Maestro RF System in the treatment of obesity.
-The purpose of the EMPOWER trial was to measure the safety and efficacy of our Maestro RF System in obese patients after 12 months of VBLOC therapy.
-After all patients completed 12 months of follow up, the trial was unblinded and all patients, including those in the control group, had the option to receive ongoing VBLOC therapy.
+The EMPOWER trial is a randomized, double-blind, controlled pivotal study that began in 2006 and was designed to evaluate the safety and efficacy of our first-generation Maestro RF System in the treatment of obesity in 294 patients.
+The purpose of the EMPOWER trial is to measure the safety and efficacy of our Maestro RF System in obese patients after 12 months of vBloc Therapy.
+After all patients completed 12 months of follow up, the trial was unblinded and all patients, including those in the control group, had the option to receive ongoing vBloc Therapy.
 Patients will continue to be followed out to 60 months as part of the trial and we will continue to monitor average percentage EWL and safety during this extended period.
 At 12 months from implant, patients in the treated group who used the system for greater than or equal to 12 hours a day saw an average EWL of nearly 30%.
 The trial produced the following safety results: